CIERA-Northwestern/press-dash/README.md

 ### Running the Data Pipeline

-<**Some analyses require additional data processing.
-This template comes with a built-in template for your own data pipeline.**>
 To run the data-processing pipeline, while in the root directory run the following command in your terminal:
 ```
 ./src/pipeline.sh ./src/config.yml